SFDC-Assets/DynamicFlowProgress/README.md

 <h1 align="center">Dynamic Flow Progress Component</h1>

-<p align="center">Display 6 different kinds of progress indicators on your Flow screens, to provide your users with easy-to-understand, guided screen flows.</p>
+<p align="center">This package includes an Aura component that displays 6 different kinds of progress indicators on your Flow screens, to provide your users with easy-to-understand, guided screen flows.</p>

 <!-- Sections below are Optional -->